davidkpiano/weatherboard/README.md

-## 🎈 leaderboard
+## 🌦 Weatherboard

-Welcome to the party, pal!
+You're coming to this party, weather you like it or not!

+---

 This is a [Partykit](https://partykit.io) project, which lets you create real-time collaborative applications with minimal coding effort.